elliotchance/concise/doc/writing-tests.rst

 Writing Tests
 =============

-If your familar with `PHPUnit`_ then there isn't much to explain here.
+If you're familar with `PHPUnit`_ then there isn't much to explain here.
 You may use all the same processes and constructs as PHPUnit - the only difference is the class you extend from will be ``Concise\Core\TestCase``.